Asset Tokenization

 Smart Contract Risk

-Any system that relies on smart contracts carries the risk of bugs or vulnerabilities.
-In the context of mortgages — where a single loan can be worth hundreds of thousands of dollars — smart contract failures could have serious consequences.
+Any system relying on smart contracts carries bug or vulnerability risk.
+In mortgages — where a single loan can be worth hundreds of thousands of dollars — smart contract failures could have serious consequences.

 Adoption Barriers

-Most borrowers do not care whether their mortgage is on a blockchain.
+Most borrowers don't care whether their mortgage is on a blockchain.
 They care about rates, closing speed, and customer service.
 For tokenized mortgages to reach mainstream adoption, the benefits need to flow through to the borrower experience in tangible ways.

-Similarly, institutional investors in mortgage-backed securities are conservative.
-They need to be convinced that on-chain records are legally equivalent to traditional records and that the infrastructure is reliable enough for multi-trillion-dollar markets.
+Similarly, institutional investors in mortgage-backed securities are conservative by necessity.
+They need convincing that on-chain records are legally equivalent to traditional records and that infrastructure is reliable enough for multi-trillion-dollar markets.

 Valuation and Oracle Problems